DFRot: Achieving Outlier-Free and Massive Activation-Free for Rotated LLMs with Refined Rotation: Rotational Invariance, Quantization and Massive Activation

 To answer this question, we turn our attention to massive activation~\citep{sun2024massive}, a rare but significant feature in LLMs.
-Since each token has a fixed $L_2$ norm after RMSNorm processing, tokens with massive activation naturally exhibit smaller quantization errors when quantized to 4-bit.
-As shown in Figure~\ref{fig:quant_error}, the red points represent tokens with massive activation.
+As shown in Figure~\ref{fig:quant_error}, the red points represent quantization error for the tokens with massive activation.
 While most tokens show large quantization errors under NR, these special tokens display significantly smaller errors, which can be observed from Figure~\ref{app:fig:2d_llama3-8b}.
-Figure~\ref{fig:quant_error_llama3_8b} presents the quantization error distribution for tokens with massive activation after applying $\mathrm{RO}$, $\mathrm{RH}$, and $\mathrm{NR}$.
+It is normal since each token has a fixed $L_2$ norm after RMSNorm processing, as shown in Figure~\ref{fig:quant_error_llama3_8b}(a), tokens with massive activation naturally exhibit smaller quantization errors when quantized to 4-bit.
+Figure~\ref{fig:quant_error_llama3_8b} presents the quantization result for the token with massive activation after applying $\mathrm{NR}$, $\mathrm{RO}$, and $\mathrm{RH}$.
 Surprisingly, the rotation operations do not significantly reduce quantization errors for these tokens.
-In fact, compared to NR, $\mathrm{RO}$ greatly increases their quantization error, while $\mathrm{RH}$ only marginally reduces it.
-This leads us to question whether tokens with massive activation are the primary cause of the significant accuracy discrepancies between $\mathrm{RH}$ and $\mathrm{RO}$.
+In fact, compared to NR, $\mathrm{RO}$ greatly increases their quantization error, while $\mathrm{RH}$ only marginally reduces it. \textbf{This leads us to question whether tokens with massive activation are the primary cause of the significant accuracy discrepancies between $\mathrm{RH}$ and $\mathrm{RO}$.}